slsa-framework/slsa-proposals/0004/README.md

 ![Extended model](extended-model.svg)

-The figure shows a generic supply chain for software packages, from source code to installation, extended with two SLSA provenance policy enforcement points:
+The figure shows a generic supply chain for software packages, from source repository to installation, extended with two SLSA provenance policy evaluation points:

 -  When a software package is published to a package registry.
 -  When a software package is installed from a package registry.

-A SLSA policy contains expectations for provenance, as discussed in later sections.
+A SLSA provenance policy contains expectations for provenance, as discussed in later sections.

 SLSA Provenance expectations may be evaluated at other points inside or outside